Nuke1999/Authenticator-Pro/README.md

 5. Load the extension in Chrome:
    - Go to 'chrome://extensions'
    - Enable "Developer mode"
-   - Click "Loan unpacked" and select the root of the project.
+   - Click "Load unpacked" and select the root of the project.

 ## Usage